Fatal crash under investigation in Lee County

-A fatal single-vehicle crash in Lee County on Monday morning is under investigation.
+A fatal single-vehicle crash in Lee County on Monday is under investigation.

-Virginia State Police responded to the crash in the 300 block of Middle Wallens Creek Road at 12:30 a.m.
-Monday , according to a news release.

 Post a comment as